top of page

 Early 1980s thru 2016

-Having other, larger businesses to run -- Foggy reportedly once held custodial contracts for every U.S. Air Force base west of the Rockies -- he switched operations to macro-management, hoping to build it into a going concern by relying on the modestly-paid, living-on-grounds managers' business acumen and creative innovations -- all within his hard-nosed directives, of course.
-He told them that since he lived so far away and would seldom visit, they should act as if they owned the place in order to gain the best sense of what maybe needed to be done to increase business.
-Of course, any illusion of 'owning' it often clashed with reality, as the place often straggled by with a fitful, small staff that was working on a starvation budget.
+Having other, larger businesses to run -- Foggy reportedly once held custodial contracts for every U.S. Air Force base west of the Rockies -- he switched operations to macro-management, hoping to build it into a going concern by relying on the modestly-paid, living-on-grounds managers' business acumen and creative innovations -- all within hard-nosed directives, of course.
+He told them that since he lived so far away and seldom visited, they needed to think and act like they owned the place in order to gain the best sense of what needed to be done to improve it and thereby increase business.
+Of course, any illusion of 'owning' could clash with reality as the place often straggled by under a tiny staff working on a starvation budget.

 He'd apparently often flirted with the idea of selling it -- reportedly soliciting offers, then withdrawing from the market once essentially getting real-life appraisals and possibly having a few almost-sells.
-Hollywood action actor Steven Seagal, for instance, once made a ridiculously low counter-offer on the place -- reportedly about $60,000 -- that was rejected out of hand.
-(Possibly the figure allowed for the high cost of bringing the place up to health and building codes; the wiring, for example, was a giant antiquated mess.)
+Hollywood action actor Steven Seagal once made a ridiculously low counter-offer on the place -- reportedly $60,000 -- that was rejected out of hand.
+(Possibly the figure allowed for the high cost of bringing the place up to health and building codes; the wiring, for example, was a giant antiquated mess of spaghetti.)

-Again, this led to an epidemic of false rumors of some mysterious new 'owner' having snapped up the place every time a new manager appeared at the front office desk displayed pronounced proprietary airs.
-(Absentee stewards, it seems, can all too easily cause such faulty assumptions.
-Over the decades reviewers frequently referred to the place's hired managers as the actual 'owners', when, of course, they were only employees doing the absent, so-called steward's bidding.)
+Again, this led to an epidemic of false rumors of some mysterious new 'owner' having snapped up the place every time a new manager appeared at the front office desk displaying pronounced proprietary airs.
+(Having absentee stewards, it seems, could all too easily cause such faulty assumptions.
+Over the decades reviewers frequently referred to the place's hired managers as the 'owners', when of course they were only employees, doing the absent legal, absentee steward's bidding by proxy.)

-He finally DID let go of operation on January 19, 2016, after 34 years of alternately sitting on the place and letting it fester and building it up.
-(His daughter, the two-year co-manager Crystal, had earlier passed on an offer to let her take over the place permanently, eventually inheriting it, as not at all her cup of tea.)
+He finally did let go of operation on January 19, 2016, after 34 years alternately sitting on the place and letting it fester and building it up.
+(His daughter, two-year co-manager Crystal, had earlier passed on his offer to let her take over managing the place permanently and eventually inherit it as not her cup of tea.)

 For how much?
 A trip to the county court house, where it's public information, revealed the place went for $US 2.6 million.